wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 This aims to be a suscint yet deep dive about the "mind sets" needed by IT teams in the cloud.

-Like ITIL, SAFe, FedRamp, etc., the "Well-Architected" (WA) Framework provides <strong>common</strong> terminology and best practices, but specifically for successfully working in the public cloud.
+Like ITIL, FedRamp, SAFe, etc., the "Well-Architected" (WA) Framework provides <strong>common</strong> terminology and "best practices", but specifically for successfully working in the public cloud.

 ## Why?